MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-correct-cancel-sales-invoice.md

     A sales credit memo is automatically created and posted to void the initial posted sales invoice.
 The **Cancelled** field on the initial posted sales invoice is changed to **Yes**.
 4. Choose **Show Corrective Credit Memo** to view the posted sales credit memo that voids the initial posted sales invoice.

+### <a name="partial-invoice-posting-also-supported"></a>Partial Invoice Posting also Supported
+If the cancellation is related to a partial invoice posting, then the originating sales order line is updated to reflect the cancelled invoiced quantity.
+The **Qty. to Invoice** and **Qty.
+Invoiced** fields on the related sales order line are reset to the values before the partial posting.

 ## <a name="see-also"></a>See Also
 [Sales](sales-manage-sales.md)